infostrip/infostrip-app/README.md

 ```console
 git clone git@github.com:infostrip/infostrip-app.git
 ```
-Ps: make sure you already have ssh keys setted up in your machine, otherwise you will be unsucessfull.
+Ps: Make sure you already have the ssh keys set up in your machine, otherwise, you will not be able to complete the `git clone`.

 ### Next step:

-> You must verify the versions of node and npm installed in you machine before going on.
+> You must verify the versions of node and npm installed in your machine before going on.
 ```console
 npm install
 ```